 2. Extraction, Transformation, and Loading Tools (ETL)

-ETL tools are central components of an enterprise data warehouse architecture.
-These tools help with extracting data from different sources, transforming it into a suitable arrangement, and loading it into a data warehouse.
+ETL tools are central components of an enterprise data warehouse design.
+These tools help extract data from different sources, transform it into a suitable arrangement, and load it into a data warehouse.

 The ETL tool you choose will determine: